l1jer/woocommerce-stock-sync-pronto-api/README.md

 If a product's stock quantity is negative, the plugin updates the stock quantity to 0 to prevent negative stock levels in WooCommerce.

 ## Changelog

+### 1.3.5
+* Version number update for release management

+### 1.3.4
+* Added support for marking products as "Obsolete" in red text when API returns empty results
+* Improved handling of obsolete products in parent-child relationships for variable products

+### 1.3.3
+* Fixed timezone issue with batch scheduling to correctly use Sydney time (AEST/AEDT) instead of UTC
+* Improved logging for scheduled batch times showing both Sydney and UTC times

+### 1.3.0
+* Added dynamic API credentials management based on website context
+* Added dropdown menu for API credential selection in the Stock Sync Status page
+* Added Test API Connection button to verify credentials
+* Display active API credentials on the settings page
+* API credentials automatically determined based on current website domain

 ### 1.2.7
 * Remove additional logs.